 Executive Summary

 In January 2018, the Washington State Legislature passed the Streamflow Restoration law (RCW 90.94) to help support robust, healthy, and sustainable salmon populations while ensuring rural communities have access to water.
-The law directs the Department of Ecology to lead local planning Committees to develop Watershed Restoration and Enhancement Plans that identify projects to offset potential consumptive impacts of new permit-exempt domestic groundwater withdrawals on instream flows over the next 20 years (2018 – 2038) and provide a net ecological benefit to the watershed.
-The WRIA 15 Committee believes that this Watershed Restoration and Enhancement Plan meets the requirements of the law.
+The law, as interpreted by the Department of Ecology (Ecology), directs Ecology to lead local planning Committees to develop Watershed Restoration and Enhancement Plans that identify projects to offset potential consumptive impacts of new permit-exempt domestic groundwater withdrawals on instream flows over the next 20 years (2018 – 2038) and provide a net ecological benefit to the watershed.
+While not all members of the WRIA 15 Watershed Restoration and Enhancement Committee agreed with Ecology’s interpretations of the law, this Watershed Restoration and Enhancement Plan was written to meet the guidance and policy interpretations as provided by Ecology.

-The Department of Ecology (Ecology) established the Watershed Restoration and Enhancement Committee to collaborate with tribes, counties, cities, state agencies, and special interest groups in the Kitsap watershed, also known as Water Resource Inventory Area (WRIA) 15.
-The WRIA 15 Committee met for over 2 years to develop a watershed plan.
+Ecology established the Watershed Restoration and Enhancement Committee to collaborate with tribes, counties, cities, state agencies, and special interest groups in the Kitsap watershed, also known as Water Resource Inventory Area (WRIA) 15.
+The WRIA 15 Committee met for two and a half years to develop a watershed plan.

-As required by the law, and to allow for meaningful analysis of the relationship between new consumptive use and offsets, the WRIA 15 Committee divided the watershed into seven subbasins.
+To allow for meaningful analysis of the relationship between new consumptive use and offsets, the WRIA 15 Committee divided the watershed into seven subbasins.
 Subbasins help describe the location and timing of projected new consumptive water use, the location and timing of impacts to instream resources, and the necessary scope, scale, and anticipated benefits of projects.

 This watershed plan projects 5,568 permit exempt (PE) well connections over the 20-year planning horizon.
-The projects and actions in this watershed plan will address and offset the consumptive water use from those 5,568 PE well connections.
-The projected new consumptive water use associated with the new PE well connections is 766.4 acre-feet per year (1.06 cubic feet per second [cfs] or 684,150 gallons per day [gpd]) in WRIA 15.
-This watershed plan also presents a higher goal for project implementation of 1,218 acre-feet per year (1.68 cfs or 1.087 million gallons per day) in order to support streamflows.
+If implemented, the projects and policy recommendations in this watershed plan can offset the consumptive water use from those 5,568 PE well connections.
+The projected new consumptive water use associated with the new PE well connections is 766.4 acre-feet per year (1.06 cubic feet per second [cfs] or 684,150 gallons per day [gpd]) in WRIA 15, equal to 123 gpd per PE well connection.
+This watershed plan also sets an offset target of 1,218 acre-feet per year (equivalent to 177 gpd per connection) for project implementation in order to benefit streams.
+That target is based upon a consumptive use of 195 gpd per PE well connection which equals 1.68 cfs and 1.087 million gallons per day.

-This watershed plan includes projects that provide an anticipated offset of xx acre-feet per year to benefit streamflows and enhance the watershed.
-Additional projects in the plan include benefits to fish and wildlife habitat, such several thousand feet of streambed improvements, dozens of acres of restoration and protection, and many miles of riparian restoration across WRIA 15.
+This watershed plan includes projects that provide an anticipated offset of 1022.7 acre-feet per year to benefit streamflows and enhance the watershed.
+The WRIA 15 Committee aimed to find projects closest to anticipated impact and to offset consumptive use within each subbasin.
+Table ES-1 presents a summary of the anticipated impacts and benefits by subbasin.
+Additional projects in the plan include benefits to fish and wildlife habitat, such as several thousand feet of streambed improvements, dozens of acres of restoration and protection, and many miles of riparian restoration across WRIA 15.